LinkedInLearning/ai-data-pipeline-with-spring-5249029/docs/05_04_Building a Text Sentiment Analysis AI Data Pipeline with RAG.md

   -H 'accept: */*' \
   -H 'Content-Type: application/json' \
   -d '{
-  "id" : "F001",
+  "id" : "S001",
   "email" : "jmatthews@email",
-  "feedback" : "Hello my name is John Smith.
-I am long time customer.
-It seems that every time I call the help desk there is a very long wait.
-Then when I following get someone on the line, I have the repeat to repeat the process of the provide the details.
-This is very disappointing."
-}'
+  "feedback" : "You know what.
+It is ok.
+I love being on hold FOREVER.
+I will just take by business" }'
 ```